-This is the sixth of a series of LinkedIn posts where Stampa & Partners answers the question: “How to leverage a full S/4 Finance implementation for budgeting and legal and management consolidation purposes?”.
-Previous posts are available in our blog and LinkedIn page.
+This is the sixth of a series of LinkedIn posts where Stampa & Partners answers the question: “How to leverage a full S/4 Finance implementation for budgeting and legal and management consolidation purposes?”

 In this weeks’ post we will discuss the important features of the intermediate activities, Preparation and Consolidation:

 The preparation of the consolidation is the step where finance user assesses the basic information required for consolidation.
 The tool presents in its tab form a button with the information required to be prepared as “Period Preparation”: